 When it comes to the best tips for selling your home, knowing the specifics about your property is key.
 Because I don’t know what the inside or the outside of your home looks like, I’m going to give you general home selling tips that work extremely well and can be applied to almost everyone.

-If you want something more specific to your home, you can try our AI tool, the Nestimator.
-It will find the best improvements for your property and recommend the ones worth making.
+If you want something more specific to your home, you can get a personalized home improvement plan in minutes.
+We use AI to find the best improvements for your exact home and will show you the ones that can make you money and ones that won’t.

 Decluttering your home to sell